lbrice1/lbrice1.github.io/_pages/about.md

 Research philosophy
 ------
 I aim for my research to be interdisciplinary and application oriented.
-I am conviced that solving our world's big problems such as climate change, energy generation and distribution, drinking and wastewater management, requires the convergence of many fields of expertise, and a pragmatic vision to bring effective solutions to large scale applications.
+I am convinced that solving our world's big problems such as climate change, energy generation and distribution, drinking and wastewater management, requires the convergence of many fields of expertise, and a pragmatic vision to bring effective solutions to large scale applications.

 Teaching philosophy
 ------
 I believe that every student that comes to our classroom deserves every and all opportunities to learn and succeed.
-Therefore, it is our job as educators to build a learning enviroment in which all backgrounds and experiences are recognized, welcomed and cherished.
+Therefore, it is our job as educators to build a learning environment in which all backgrounds and experiences are recognized, welcomed and cherished.